UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the cancellation fee for Georgia Natural Gas?

 The cancellation fee for Georgia Natural Gas is typically tiered based on your contract length, often ranging from $50 to $150.
 The fee usually drops the closer you get to the end of your contract.
-Always read the Terms of Service document before signing so you know the penalty for leaving early.
+Always read the Terms of Service document before signing so you know the exact penalty for leaving early.

 Can I switch my natural gas provider if I rent my home?

 If you smell gas, you should not call Georgia Natural Gas or Gas South.
 You must leave the area immediately and call Atlanta Gas Light at 770-907-4231 (or 877-427-4321 outside metro Atlanta) or dial 911.
-Atlanta Gas Light is the utility responsible for the safety and maintenance of the pipes, regardless of who sends your bill.
+Atlanta Gas Light is the utility responsible for the safety and maintenance of the physical pipes, regardless of who sends your monthly bill.

 About the Author